 Bag or Basket of Books: In a hurry but want new books to read?
 Let us do it for you!
 We will prepare a bag of books for you to pick up or will bring it to your car.
 Life can be busy, so let us help you keep your library visit simple!

 Take & Make: Don't have time to stay?
-Kids home sick from school?
+Are kids home sick from school?
 Need something to do?
 Pick up one of our take & make crafts to do at home.

-You & Me Painting: Paint with your child.
+PACT (Parent and Child Together Time) You & Me Painting: Paint with your child.
 This program is for adults and minor children to create something beautiful together, share a canvas, or paint an individual canvas.
 Stop in and ask for more information or email Youth Services to reserve your kits.
 Each kit contains 3 canvases and all the paint needed to complete each painting.
-Brushes not included.
+Brushes are not included.

 All library programs are free!